-Note that the City of Pointe-Claire will be collecting natural Christmas trees on January 8, 2020, between 7 a.m. and 6 p.m.
+Note that the City of Pointe-Claire will be collecting natural Christmas trees on Wednesday, January 13, 2021, between 7 a.m. and 6 p.m.
 The collected trees will then be recycled rather than sent to landfill.
-For more information, visit the Christmas Trees page.
+For more information, visit the Christmas trees page.

 While gifts are an essential part of the Holiday season, they definitely generate their share of waste.
 According to Zero Waste Canada, the average Canadian throws out 50 kg of waste during this period—25% more than usual.
-Here are some tips to reduce the amount of waste generated:
+To reduce the amount of waste you produce, you can:

-- Give the gift of an experience (a cottage stay with family, a spa day, a show, etc.)
+- give the gift of an experience (a cottage stay with family, a spa day, a show, etc.); and

-- Find out the provenance and manufacturing quality of the items you plan on buying
+- find out where and how the items you plan on buying are made.

 Reducing at the source ensures that we reduce the amount of waste produced!